PRNicovich/NicoLase/README.md

 ![Trigger diagram](https://github.com/PRNicovich/NicoLase/blob/master/Triggering/TriggeringDiagram.jpg)

-Here input signals are blue (Master In and Slave In), outputs to cameras in red (Master Out and Slave Out), and outputs to lasers in wavelength-approximate colors (Ch6 - Ch1).
+Here input signals are blue (Primary In and Secondary In), outputs to cameras in red (Primary Out and Secondary Out), and outputs to lasers in wavelength-approximate colors (Ch6 - Ch1).
 Trigger event stages are separated by dashed black lines with acquisition frames in gray blocks with gray dotted borders.

 Because the SECONDARY FIRE and PRIMARY FIRE inputs first pass through an OR gate, either being high results in the input to the Arduino being high.
 In practice the separation between these two pulses is on the order of single microseconds, so these are treated as simultaneous.
 Also, this means that even in a dual-camera system, running either camera alone is sufficient to trigger the CHX outputs.
 Single cameras can work on either, though using PRIMARY TRIGGER input only is recommended.